 At Corfe Castle there are Easter Egg Hunts and Easter lunches along with an alternative trail through the model village.
 Or make the most of Easter sunshine and take a trip to Brownsea Island, which opens fully just in time for Easter.
 There is an Easter Trail in the gardens of Kingston Lacy and crafts in the study centre too.

 With places like Monkey World and Nothe Fort, Dorset has a host of attractions to suit.
-Look up more on our Classic Guide (below).
+Especially if you've a tribe of kids to keep entertained.